Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Discussion

-One unsatisfactory aspect of our analysis is our inability to control the form of the defining function of the theory, e.g. as a function of the energy scale.
+Let us now come to a discussion of open issues.
+One unsatisfactory aspect of our approach is our inability to control the form of the defining function of the theory, e.g. as a function of the energy scale.
 Thus, in contrast to the metric approach where the Einstein-Hilbert action is clearly the most dominant term at low energies, we do not at present understand why at low energies the defining function of our theory should be chosen the way it is for GR.
 From our results we can only see that the scattering amplitudes for parity violating processes go as much higher power of energy than is the case for GR amplitudes.
 This does indicate that at low energies these processes can be neglected, which to some extent explains why the parity-preserving GR is the low energy theory.
 But it would be nice to convert this qualitative argument into a quantitative, and this is missing at the moment.